-Commitment is reflected in vision, mission and policy statements of the company and adherence to legislation and policies.
-Vision and mission statements are intended to provide long-term guidance for the organization.
-Policy statements reflect how the organization's vision and mission will be achieved.
-These statements must be reflected in the day-to-day operations of the organization.
+Commitment is reflected in the vision, mission and policy statements of the auditee and in its adherence to legislation and policies.
+Vision and mission statements are intended to provide long-term guidance for the auditee.
+Policy statements reflect how the auditee's vision and mission will be achieved.
+These statements must be reflected in the day-to-day operations of the auditee.

-To determine whether the organization is committed to sustainable forest management as evidenced by its adherence to applicable legislation and policies and whether the commitment to SFM has been articulated in its corporate policy.
+Whether the auditee is committed to SFM as evidenced by its adherence to applicable legislation and policies, and the commitment to SFM is articulated in its vision, mission and policy statements.